LexxieR/Games/README.md

 # Games
-This is a repository for the video games made by me
+This is a repository for the video games I have made.